windwill/LDI_DL/README.md

 It is coded in Python using PyTorch, which is an open source deep learning package.

-The program is saved as an Jupyter Notebook has been tested using Python3.7 with Nivida GPUs.
+The sample program is saved as an Jupyter Notebook has been tested using Python3.7.
+It is runnable on either CPUs or GPUs

 # File Structure
 **Root folder**

-test.ipynb: This file uses a neural network model to represent the reward function in reinfrocement learning.
+RL_Script_Sample.ipynb: The main script in Jupyter Notebook which is self explained.
 It contains ESG, asset and liability projection, model setup and model training.
-It solves a simple question: given economic conditions, do I need to increase equity allocation (3%), decrease it (-3%) or keep it the same level as before, at each decision time point in the future?
-More complicated strategy including more asset classes, allocation limits, and other logics can be easily included.
+It uses reinforcement learning with deep learning models (fully connected neural networks and long short term memory models) to approximate the reward function.
+It solves a simple question: what investment strategy is appropriate given economic conditions and funding status.
+It has four models:

+RL1: LSTM model with rebalance constraints

+RL2: LSTM model without rebalance constraints

+RL3: FCNN model with rebalance constraints

+RL4: FCNN model without rebalance constraints

+The script is for illustration purpose which means for practical usage, parallel computing needed to be included as the dynamic projection is an expensive task.
+Model hyperparameters are also set so that the program can be finished in a few minutes.
+However, for real model convergence, a lot more iterations are needed.

 **Subfolder**

-input: Files containing model assumptions
+input: Files containing model assumptions, pregenearted scenarios (test_states.zip) and plan status dynamic projection (liab.csv).

-# Run Setting
-To DO TASK: File "test.ipynb" have comments about the inputs and run parameters that can be revised according to users' preference.
+test_states.zip needs to be unzipped so that the script can make reference to the file in csv format.

 # Run Program
 1. To run model, open the notebook with Jupyter Notebook and conduct the run.
 2. The notebook can also be saved as a py file and can be run using "python test.py"

-# Input Folder
-It contains some csv files that are used by the program as inputs.
-File "test.csv" contains a sample of pregernarated scenarios for model training.
-The program contains scenario generation codes to generate more scenarios in real training.